 The average person spends nearly two hours per day on social media.
 For the average spotty pup, it’s probably more like ten!
-We’re always Facebooking, tweeting & ‘gramming’ on behalf of our clients, but the real question is… what is each social media platform best for, and which ones should your business focus most of its resources on?
+We’re always Facebooking, tweeting & ‘gramming’ on behalf of our clients, but the real question is… what is each social media platform best for, and which ones should your business focus its social media strategy on?

 Probably the most business-focused of all the social networks, LinkedIn is all about making professional connections.
 It’s perhaps sometimes overlooked as a ‘social’ network due to its more serious nature, but it’s a good way to share business-led content.
 It’s definitely the best place to outreach to potential clients, define your business’ service offer and recruit future employees, so if growing your business is your goal, LinkedIn is definitely a good first step.

 Facebook is the perfect place to build up a community by creating content that is engaging, shareable and which people like (literally!)
 With over 2 billion monthly active users on the platform, the opportunity is there to reach a large audience.
 Facebook advertising can help you to get your content in front of the right people through selective targeting.